 - 1. All estimates are subject to uncertainty, given that a sample is only part of the wider population.
 The model used to provide these estimates is a Bayesian model: these provide 95% credible intervals.
 A credible interval gives an indication of the uncertainty of an estimate from data analysis.
 95% credible intervals are calculated so that there is a 95% probability of the true value lying in the interval. - 2.
-Official reported estimates are plotted at a reference point believed to be most representative of the given week.
-Details of which day was used for each week can be found in the dataset that accompanies this bulletin. - 3.
+Official reported estimates are plotted at a reference point believed to be most representative of the given week. - 3.
 The official estimate presents the best estimate at that point in time.
 Modelled estimates are used to calculate the official reported estimate.
 The model smooths the series to understand the trend and is revised each week to incorporate new test results, providing the best indication of trend over time. - 4.
 Survey fieldwork for the pilot study began in England on 26 April 2020.
-In Wales, fieldwork began on 29 June, in Northern Ireland fieldwork began on 26 July and in Scotland fieldwork began on 21 September.
+In Wales, fieldwork began on 29 June 2020, in Northern Ireland fieldwork began on 26 July 2020 and in Scotland fieldwork began on 21 September 2020.